Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 How TrayLauncher Works
 ======================
 When TrayLauncher is first run is will put an icon in the system tray and open its main window.
-It will also put a message in the notification area.
-You can choose to disable the message and hide the main window if desired.
+It will also show a message in the notification area.
+You can choose to disable the message and hide the main window in the Options menu if desired.

 Left-clicking the icon in the system tray will display the menu.
-Initially this menu contains some items to get you started.
+This menu contains a few items to get you started.
 As you would expect, clicking on the menu item will launch the application associated with that item.

 Main Window